 Eventbrite : The Outdoor Partnership Gwent

-Expanding on the Health and Active fund, as developed by The Outdoor Partnership in North Wales, we have been supporting young people living with psychosis to help them develop emotional resilience to stressful situations.
+Expanding on the Healthy and Active fund, as developed by The Outdoor Partnership in North Wales, we have been supporting people living with psychosis and other mental health conditions to help them develop emotional resilience to stressful situations through outdoor activity.

-We have provided 7x Outdoor Employability Programmes for each area of Gwent, providing opportunities for residents to upskill while improving their mental health and wellbeing.
+We have provided multiple Outdoor Employability Programmes for each area of Gwent, providing opportunities for residents to upskill while improving their mental health and wellbeing.

-The programmes give participants the opportunity to access different outdoor adventure activities and complete a work-related qualification.
+The programmes give participants the opportunity to access different outdoor adventure activities, gain skills and experience in technical skills and complete work-related qualifications such as the Outdoor First Aid L3, Indoor Climbing Assistant and National Navigation Award.

-In addition to our formal programmes, we have provided opportunities for people of all ages and abilities to access adventure activities in the Gwent.
+In addition to our formal programmes, we continue to provide opportunities for people of all ages and abilities to access adventure activities in Gwent.

 Activities have ranged from caving, mountain biking and rock climbing, through to wild camping, gorge walking and bushcraft.